 Cost cutbacks and a more hands-on corporate culture, according to many people close to the business, have prompted doubts about Boeing’s long-term future in the city, and therefore the general path Boeing plans to take as it seeks to regain its stride.

 Boeing, however, insists significant operations still take place there and rebuffs any suggestion that the giant may leave its Midwest base.
 “Chicago is strategically important to Boeing’s U.S. and global operations,” a spokesperson said.
 “As with other companies, we have adapted to hybrid ways of working in the midst of the global pandemic to engage with our people, and our customers and other stakeholders.”

 Following its 1997 merger with St. Louis-based rival McDonnell Douglas, The Company left Seattle after 85 years, angering rank-and-file mechanics and engineers.

 The Company was looking for a new headquarters after the merger that would be distinct from the existing divisional power centers.

-However, some opponents saw Boeing’s relocation to Chicago as a sign of a corporation that prioritized short-term profitability and shareholder returns over long-term engineering superiority, a claim that was reiterated following the 346-person deaths in two 737 MAX plane accidents in 2018 and 2019.
+However, some opponents saw Boeing’s relocation to Chicago as a sign of a corporation that prioritized short-term profitability and shareholder returns over long-term engineering superiority, a claim that was reiterated following the 346-person deaths in two 737 MAX plane and car accidents in 2018 and 2019.